Julia as a universal platform for statistical software development: Hands-on introduction

 To install the {\tt julia} package in Stata, type:

 \begin{stlog} ssc install julia \end{stlog} You can now call Julia from Stata:

-\begin{stlog} . jl: "Hello world!"
-Starting Julia "Hello world!" \end{stlog} This operation may take several minutes.
-In Windows, many mysterious console windows may appear and disappear as required libraries are downloaded and pre-compiled.
-In macOS and Linux, output from the installation process may appear in terminal windows.
-For on first use, {\tt jl} installs two Julia packages, DataFrames.jl and CategoricalArrays.jl, along with all the packages {\it they} depend on.
-DataFrames.jl \citep{JSSv107i04} is the dominant Julia framework for data sets, i.e., rectangular grids whose columns have names and potentially different data types.
+\begin{stlog} . jl: "Hello world!" \oom Starting Julia "Hello world!" \end{stlog} This operation may take several minutes.
+In Windows, mysterious console windows may appear and disappear.
+Julia and the Julia version manager will be installed, if they haven't been already.
+The version manager will be configured to guarantee that Julia 1.11, the version currently required by {\tt jl}, is always available. {\tt jl} will also install two Julia packages, DataFrames.jl and CategoricalArrays.jl, along with all the packages {\it they} depend on.
+DataFrames.jl \citep{JSSv107i04} is the dominant Julia framework for data sets, meaning rectangular grids whose columns have names and potentially different data types.
 CategoricalArrays.jl implements the Julia equivalent of Stata variables with data labels---ones coded, for example, so that 0 means ``black" and 1 means ``white."
-Both packages are hosted on GitHub and are maintained by users, who accept improvements from others.
+(Both packages are hosted on GitHub and are maintained by users, who accept improvements from others.)

+While Julia's developers work hard to assure that programs written in older versions work in newer ones too, they do not guarantee backward compatibility in Julia's low-level, C-based interface, which is what the {\tt julia} package for Stata links to.
+Changes to that interface can cause {\tt jl} to completely crash Stata.
+(Ask me how I know.)
+This is why {\tt jl} is designed to work \textit{only} with the latest version of Julia at this writing, 1.11.
+Fortunately, Julia's version manager makes it easy to maintain several Julia versions at once on a computer.
+So if you want to use a different version outside of Stata, {\tt jl}'s need for 1.11 won't interfere.\footnote{If revisions to Julia's innards break the {\tt julia} package for Stata, I expect to revise the package to stay up-to-date.
+The required Julia version may change.}

 In general when using Julia, you will experience delays at four points: when packages are installed; when they are first used; when they are first used in a Julia session; and when particular features within them are first used, such as clustering standard errors.
 A thrust of recent development in the Julia language has been to move the behind-the-scenes processing to earlier stages in order to shorten the lags during regular use.